PDob02/Group_Project_May_2022/README.md

 and includes all of the following:
 ✓ Storyboard on Google Slide(s)
-✓ Description of the tool(s) that will be used to create final dashboard
+✓ Description of the tool(s) that will be used to create final dashboard - One of the primary tools to create our dashboard include the DASH library in python.
+We also have a list of the technical installs that we are making in the technology.md file.
-✓ Description of interactive element(s)
+✓ Description of interactive element(s) - Some of the interactive elements that we will have on our page include drop down menus, a graphical search bar, multiple pages, & the ability to hover over different parts of the dataset.